Cloud-Based Gaming Means Big Bandwidth Usage

 Faster broadband speeds fuel optimal online gaming.

-Gamers are counting down the days for the release of the long-awaitedand next month.
+Gamers are counting down the days for the release of the long-awaited PlayStation 5 and Xbox Series X next month.
 In the lead-up to the release of the next generation of consoles, both companies have allowed players to utilize cloud gaming technology, indicating that the cloud may be the future of gaming.

 Cloud-based gaming services have a huge upside.
 They give users instant access to hundreds of games with 4K resolution and crystal-clear surround sound.
 They can stream to any of their devices, even smartphones, which means users can pause a game on one device and pick it up seamlessly on another.
 But all these benefits come with a price.
 High-def streaming monopolizes bandwidth, which means those with slower connection speeds may not be happy with their experience.

-Google burst on the scene last year with its cloud-based service.
-Sony and Microsoft are now jumping on board with and .
+Google burst on the scene last year with its cloud-based service Stadia.
+Sony and Microsoft are now jumping on board with PlayStation Now and Game Pass.

 That’s not to mention the other people in your home.
 If you want to stream a movie or make a video call in another room while someone is using the game system, you’ll need a connection big enough to handle it all.